 Medicare Actively Enforces These Liens

 If a Medicare lien is not properly handled and paid off, Medicare is permitted to bring suit against the defendant, the plaintiff, or the plaintiff’s counsel.
 If Medicare is forced to bring suit against a party to collect its lien, in some situations it is entitled to a civil penalty of two times the amount owed.
 Additionally, Medicare can fine the “Responsible Reporting Entity,” usually the insurer, up to $1,000 for each day that they are out of compliance with Medicare’s reporting requirements.
-That is some harsh medicine and it has insurance companies stone terrified.
+That is some harsh medicine.
+It leaves insurance companies stone terrified.

 What to Do with a Medicare Lien?